-Nigerians In U.S. Hard Working, Law Abiding – Consul-General — Nigeria Today
+Nigerians in U.S. hard working, law abiding – Consul-General — Nigeria Today

 Nigerians residents in the U.S. are hardworking and law-abiding, Consul-General of Nigeria at Atlanta, Mr Kayode Laro, has said.
 Laro told the Correspondent of the News Agency of Nigeria (NAN) that the Consulate was proud of the contributions of Nigerians to the U.S. and also to their homeland.
 The Consulate was established in 1998 to […]

-The post Nigerians In U.S. Hard Working, Law Abiding – Consul-General appeared first on Leadership Newspaper.
+The post Nigerians in U.S. hard working, law abiding – Consul-General appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share